jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 In other words, all we find when dwelling on ourselves is a bundle of thoughts and perceptions: we can never use ‘I’ unless it’s attached to a corresponding am / want / think / feel.

+Now, we might typically think of the self as some kind of pilot of our actions, or the keeper of our internal monologue — and this internal monologue can be very convincing in making us think the self is some kind of persisting entity (consider, for instance, [Descartes’s ‘I think, therefore I am’](/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/)).

+But the Buddhist insight is that this kind of ‘self’ _only_ emerges when we are thinking — it is a verb, not a noun.
+Just as dancing doesn’t exist when one isn’t dancing, so this idea of ‘self’ only emerges when one is thinking; it has no real, independent existence beyond this.

-The upshot is that, while thoughts and feelings exist, there is no separate ‘I’ — no separate person — _experiencing_ those thoughts and feelings.
+The upshot is that, while thoughts and feelings exist, there is no separate ‘I’ — no separate self — _experiencing_ those thoughts and feelings.
 The person simply _is_ those ever-changing thoughts and feelings.
 You are sadness one minute; happiness the next.

 Hume goes on to conclude that people are thus…